-Getting early and regular prenatal care is the best thing you can do to keep yourself and your developing infant healthy while you are pregnant.
+Once you’re pregnant, early and regular prenatal care is important to keep yourself and your developing infant healthy.

-During your first prenatal visit, your health care provider will probably talk to you about the following steps you can take to help ensure a healthy pregnancy1
+During your first prenatal visit, your health care provider may talk to you about the following ways to help have a healthy pregnancy1

 Take folic acid.

-Drinking alcohol and smoking during pregnancy can increase your child’s risk for problems such as fetal alcohol spectrum disorders (FASDs) and Sudden Infant Death Syndrome (SIDS).5
+Drinking alcohol, smoking, and taking drugs during pregnancy can increase your child’s risk for problems such as fetal alcohol spectrum disorders (FASDs),

 Talk to your health care provider about medications.

-As many as half of women take four or more medications during pregnancy.9 Although many are safe, talk to your health care provider before taking any over-the-counter or prescription medication or herbal supplement.
-Certain medications to treat acne and epilepsy and some dietary or herbal supplements are not safe during pregnancy.
+As many as one-half of women take four or more medications during pregnancy.12 The majority of medications have not been specifically studied for use in pregnancy.
+Talk to your health care provider about over-the-counter and prescription medications and herbal and vitamin supplements.
+Certain medications to treat acne and epilepsy and some dietary or herbal supplements can harm the fetus during pregnancy.

 Avoid exposure to toxic substances.